 Cystic Fibrosis occurs whenever someone inherits the "CF gene" from both of their parents.
+It occurs in 1/3500 births.
 As this is a recessive disease, if only one gene is present then that person is a "carrier" but will not experience the symptoms of this condition.
 If your child does have this condition, then certain aspects of their body's cell regulation will not function as usual, leading to adverse symptoms.
-In particular, the regular movement of salt throughout the body and cells is inhibited, leading to a harmful build-up of mucus in your child's organ systems, most usually the lungs and digestive tract.What are the Symptoms of Cystic Fibrosis?
+In particular, the regular movement of salt throughout the body and cells is inhibited, leading to a harmful build-up of mucus in your child's organ systems, most usually the lungs and digestive tract.What Are the Symptoms of Cystic Fibrosis?

 When mucus builds up in the lungs, the tubes which normally allow the free flow of air become blocked, and this can create difficulties with breathing.
 As a result, persistent coughing with thick mucus or shortness of breath may result.
 These symptoms can also be accompanied by breathlessness, an intolerance for exercise, or a stuffed-up nose.
 The buildup of mucus can also lead to frequent lung infections, including pneumonia or bronchitis.
 Other complications may include damaged airways (bronchiectasis), growths in the nose (nasal polyps), coughing up blood, and gradual respiratory failure over time.